-In impact evaluations across four countries, the Transfer Project is collecting violence measures in household questionnaires, typically directed towards the primary female or female head of household and to adolescents through specialized adolescent modules.
-Exposure to violence is asked using direct questioning and indirect alternatives such as list experiments and other indirect questions, detailed below.
+In impact evaluations across six countries, the Transfer Project is collecting evidence of violence in household questionnaires, typically directed towards the primary female or female head of household and to adolescents through specialized adolescent modules.
+Exposure to violence is dealt with using direct questioning and indirect alternatives, such as list experiments and other indirect questions, detailed below.
 Due to the sensitive nature of the topic and potential for endangering respondents and survey staff, when researching violence against women and children, Transfer Project researchers follow strict ethical guidelines.